MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 > [info]
 >
-> Notice the `@NSManaged` attribute in `Item+CoreDataProperties.swift` extension file. **This attribute informs the Swift compiler that CoreData will provide the declaration’s storage and implementation at runtime.** Applying this attribute also implies the `objc` attribute.
+> Notice the `@NSManaged` attribute in `Item+CoreDataProperties.swift` extension file. **This attribute informs the Swift compiler that Core Data will provide the declaration’s storage and implementation at runtime.** Applying this attribute also implies the `objc` attribute.

 # Updating the Managed Object Class